JoseHerminioCollas/remote_r-wat/README.md

 Mobile device records initial verification and records conditions.
-Characteristics such as weight, size, latitude, longitude, temperature, photographs of the object This record is recorded locally(?) or is taken to a base station that is connected to the internet.
+Characteristics such as weight, size, latitude, longitude, temperature, photographs of the object The minting is done upon discovery or harvest or is prepared to be taken to a base station that is connected to the internet.
+The product may require specialized packaging with sensors that will record information onto the blockchain.

-At the source location the item will be minted.
-Local block chain running on Mobile device.
-Base station laptop with internet connection.

-#### Supply Chain

-Product is put into the supply chain.

-#### Dashboard Application
+#### Track and Trace Dashboard Application

+Product information will be availble online.

-A web page will be provide where a user of the product can log in to see information about the token or to make transactions.
+The user will be able to view information about the product in the supply chain.

-Facilitate knowledge about minted item. a user can see a listing of tokens, visualization can be used to show geographical, temporal information.
-Facilitate transactions

 ### User Journey